ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/db_database.md

       renumbering_mapping_paths is a list of file paths.
   - input_parameters: A dict of (name, value) pairs of WB input parameters.
   - initialize: Specifies whether the acph5 database needs to be initialized (i.e. the file does not yet exist).
   - unit_system_type: Defines the unit system of the main/downstream ACP file.
-(TODO: Do we need this?)
   - upgrade_from: Defines the path of a legacy (.acp) ACP DB that has to be upgrade to the new format (load composite definitions and save as ACPH5).

 <a id="compolyx.DB.reload"></a>